 The [Manual] setting allows you to manually select the core voltage supplied to the CPU (see next item).
-However, it is recommended that you keep the default setting [Auto] to allow the system to automatically determine the appropriate CPU core voltage.
+This item can only be changed in JumperFree mode, otherwise, it is recommended that you keep the default setting [Auto] to allow the system to automatically determine the appropriate CPU core voltage.

-CPU VCore [1.500V]
+CPU VCore [1.750V]